Most of my clients take absolutely no notice when I tell them to wear sunscreen all year round.

 There is another catch.
 Most sunscreens use chemical filters to absorb and neutralise UVA rays before they can damage your skin.

-To be effective, these chemical sunscreens need to touch the skin; moisturiser would simply dilute them.
-But clients are reluctant to give up their expensive anti-aging creams and think their skin will wrinkle and sag overnight.
+To be effective, these chemical sunscreens need to touch the skin; moisturisers dilute them.
+Sunscreens are often hydrating, but clients are reluctant to give up their expensive anti-aging creams and think their skin will wrinkle and sag overnight.

 - Ten Years Younger in Ten Days: Controversial makeover show gets a makeover